malkamius/node_rcon/plan.frontend-management.md

 - [x] Create BaseInstallManager component, refactor to depend on SteamCMD detection
 - [x] Create InstanceManager component for instance install, with base install selection
 - [x] Create ServerManagementPage to host all panels
-- [ ] Integrate with backend websocket for SteamCMD and base install management
+- [x] Integrate with backend websocket for SteamCMD and base install management (including update/install with progress streaming)
 - [ ] Test all panels and flows
 - [ ] Update documentation and requirements as needed

+## Recent Chat History Summary
+- Added backend handlers for `updateSteam` and `installSteam` with progress streaming.
+- Frontend now supports update/install actions with real-time progress column.

 ## Dependencies
 - Backend websocket API for SteamCMD and base install management